MariusVanDerWijden/MariusVanDerWijden.github.io/_posts/2025-11-03-Repricing.md

 ### Nice-to-Have
 -[EIP-8011: Multidimensional Gas Metering](https://eips.ethereum.org/EIPS/eip-8011) lets us meter different resource independently which allows for better control of the key resources.
 - [EIP-8059: Gas Units Rebase for High-precision Metering](https://eips.ethereum.org/EIPS/eip-8059) anchors the gas cost to a different anchor than currently in order to increase precision.
+I don't think the actual proposed anchor (1000x) is what we should do, but some anchoring needs to happen.

 ### Argue against
 I would argue against the following EIPs: